Search Continues For Mount Baldy Hiker Missing Since Sunday

-UPLAND (CBSLA) — The search continued Tuesday for an Irvine man who was last seen Sunday hiking on Mount Baldy.
+UPLAND (CBSLA) — The search continues for an Irvine man who was last seen last Sunday hiking on Mount Baldy.

 The 52-year-old man, Sree Mokkapati, was hiking this weekend with some friends, but when his group decided they wanted to turn around, he said he wanted to keep heading toward the summit alone.
 And when he failed to return to his car that afternoon, his friends got worried and called for help.